Smirnov's fermionic observable away from criticality: Definition of the observable

-\begin{remark} In \cite{Smirnov}, Smirnov extends the observable to vertices --- as being the sum of $F$ on adjacent edges --- in order to study the critical regime.
-Properly rescaled, this function converges to a holomorphic function, which is a key step towards the proof of conformal invariance.
+where $\gamma$ is the exploration path. \begin{remark} In \cite{Smirnov}, Smirnov extends the observable to vertices---as being the sum of $F$ on adjacent edges---in order to study the critical regime.
+Properly rescaled, this function converges to a holomorphic function, which is a key step toward the proof of conformal invariance; and indeed the exploration curve $\gamma$ converges to the trace of an SLE process as the mesh goes to $0$.
 Away from criticality, it is more convenient to work directly with the observable on edges. \end{remark}

 The following three lemmas present the properties of the observable we will be using in the proofs of both theorems.
-They have direct counterparts in Smirnov's article~\cite{Smirnov} (in particular, the idea of the proof of Lemma~\ref{boundary} can be found in the proof of Lemma 4.12 of \cite{Smirnov}), and as such they are not completely new.
-We still include their proofs here since our goal is to keep the present paper as self-contained as possible.

-\begin{lemma} Let $u\in G$ be a site on the free arc, and $e$ be a side of the black diamond associated to $u$ which borders a white diamond of the free arc, see Figure~\ref{fig:boundary}.
-Then,
+They have direct counterparts in Smirnov's article \cite{Smirnov} (in particular, the idea of the proof of Lemma~\ref{boundary} can be found in the proof of Lemma 4.12 of \cite{Smirnov}), and as such they are not completely new.
+We still include their proofs here since our goal is to keep the present paper as self-contained as possible. \begin{lemma} Let $u\in G$ be a site on the free arc, and $e$ be a side of the black diamond associated to $u$ which borders a white diamond of the free arc; see Figure~\ref{figboundary}.
+Then